rlemaigre/vue3-promise-dialog/README.md

 You may be familiar with the following Vue 2 project : [vue-modal-dialog](https://github.com/hjkcai/vue-modal-dialogs).
 Unfortunately it hasn't been ported to Vue 3.
 This repository demonstrates how the basic functionality of that project can be easily recovered in Vue 3.
-The code is published on NPM but it is so simple (60 lines of code for the core functionality !) you might as well copy paste it in your own project and customize it as you see fit.
+The code is published on NPM but it is so simple (60 lines of code for the core functionality !) you might as well copy paste it into your own project and customize it as you see fit.

 ## Directory structure

-The core functionality is in the lib folder.
-There are only two small files : lib.ts and DialogWrapper.vue.
+The core functionality is in the `lib` folder.
+There are only two small files : `lib.ts` and `DialogWrapper.vue`.
 These two files are published on NPM.

-An example of a small dialog collection built upon the core functionality is in the dialogs folder.
+An example of a small dialog collection built upon the core functionality is in the src/dialogs folder.
 It is not published on NPM since it is dependent on PrimeVue component library which you may not be using and the look and feel you may be aiming for for your own dialogs may differ.
 Use it as inspiration to build your own dialog collection.